lecbe/flexible-gatsby/content/blog/how-to-start-playing-like-a-esport-gamer/index.md

 ---
 title: How to start playing like a real pro esport gamer?
 date: 2017-09-12 00:00:00 +0300
-description: Or maybe instead of playing, you're making money by knowing how to gamble?
+description: Or maybe instead of playing, you're making money by knowing how to gamble
 img: # Add image post (optional)
 tags: [esports, real game, betting , esports ] # add tag
 ---